jacksleight/statamic-bard-texstyle/docs/upgrade-2-to-3.md

 ---

 Bard Texstyle 3 contains a couple of medium/low impact breaking changes.
-This is also a "configuration housekeeping" release, with the goal of making the configuration simpler, more consistent, better match Statamic conventions, and more flexible for future development.
+This is also a housekeeping release, with the goal of making the configuration simpler, more consistent, and better match Statamic conventions.
 The old configuration formats will still work but support may be removed in the future, so it would be best to update your config as soon as you can.

 ## Breaking Changes

-### Defaults configuration field handle (Medium Impact)
+### Defaults configuration field (Medium Impact)

-The Bard field configuration handle `bts_default_classes` has been renamed to `bts_defaults`.
-If you were using this option you can either go into the relevant fields through the blueprint editor and re-set the values, or do a find and replace.
+The defaults configuration field `bts_default_classes` has been renamed to `bts_defaults`.
+If you were using this option you can either update the relevant fields through the blueprint editor, or do a find and replace accross your yaml files.

 ### Non-rendered toggle attribute values (Low Impact)